In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 2. Admire the stunning views from Cabo Girão – Europe’s highest sea cliff.

-Imagine standing atop the highest sea cliff in Europe, taking in a breathtaking panoramic view of the Atlantic Ocean extending infinitely before you.
+Imagine standing atop the highest sea cliff in Europe, taking in a panoramic view of the Atlantic Ocean extending infinitely before you.

 At 580 metres high, Cabo Girão is not only the highest sea cliff in Europe, but the second highest in the world.
 As you ascend the winding trail, you’ll encounter stunning scenery at every turn.

-Observation Platform
+Observation platform

 At Cabo Girão, there is a glass-floored observation platform (the ‘skywalk’) that extends out over the cliff’s edge.
 From here you can see the rugged coastline and dramatic cliffs stretching out before you.
+It’s great for sunsets.

-Local Experiences
+Local experiences

 Nearby, there are local vendors selling Madeira’s renowned wine, honey cake, and other traditional products.
 It’s a chance to try the island’s flavours while supporting local businesses.